google/distbench/docs/getting-started.md

 ### Dependencies

-To build Distbench, you need to have Bazel installed.
+To build Distbench, you need to have Bazel and g++11.3 installed.

 Follow the instructions for your distribution at
 <https://docs.bazel.build/versions/master/install.html> to install Bazel.